Key takeaways

 The bottom line

-The average medical school debt is over $200,000, a hefty amount of debt to carry at the start of your career.
-The expected payoff schedule is over 20 years, and during that time, you’ll be paying the equivalent of an extra mortgage payment to make progress on the loan.
+The average medical school debt is over $200,000 — a hefty amount of debt to carry at the start of your career.
+The expected payoff schedule can exceed the 10-year mark.
+During that time, you’ll be paying the equivalent of an extra mortgage payment to make progress on the loan.
 You may be able to save some money by going to an in-state school as a resident.

-Given the average salary for a medical doctor, paying off the loan on time is possible but will depend on where you work and your specialty.
+Given the average salary for a medical doctor, paying off the loan ahead of time is possible but will depend on where you work and your specialty.